lsst/idf_deploy/runbook/service-api.md

     "sqladmin.googleapis.com"
   ]
 ```
-* Submit pull request so that terraform plan will run like to validate the changes.
-In the GitHub Actions worklow the new APis will be listed to be created under the Terraform Plan step.
+* Submit pull request so that terraform plan will run to validate the changes.
+In the GitHub Actions workflow the new APis will be listed to be created under the Terraform Plan step.

 ![Pull request](./images/pull-req-api.PNG)